frey-michael/blog/src/lib/server/posts/post2.md

 id: '28a378a9-dcab-41f1-9325-e4a464552fd2'
 date: 2024-12-16
 title: 'The power of simplification'
-summary: 'When impementing solutions to overwhelming problems, the resulting complexity can often lead to bugs, misunderstandings and hard to maintain code.
+summary: 'When implementing solutions to overwhelming problems, the resulting complexity can often lead to bugs, misunderstandings, and hard-to-maintain code.
 In such situations, it is crucial to simplify issues as much as possible.
-Requirements can be questioned, dependencies restructured and sometimes a simply a change of perspective might help.'
+Requirements can be questioned, dependencies restructured, and sometimes, simply a change of perspective might help.'
 ---

 The starting point for this post is the very first problem on [Project Euler](https://www.projecteuler.net), which I will quote below.
 Project Euler is a collection of math problems that can be solved programmatically.
-Quite similar to LeetCode but with less focus on algorithms and data structures.
+It's quite similar to LeetCode but with less focus on algorithms and data structures.
 The problem in question looks as follows:

 > *If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.*